How to use security groups

 You will see that at least one Default security group already exists in your account.
 A default security group is auto-generated for each Availability Zone you have created Instances in.
 All your Instances within that Availability Zone are automatically added to that default security group unless you specify a different configuration.

-- Complete the following steps in the wizard:
+- Complete the following steps:

 - Choose an Availability Zone, which is the geographical location in which your security group will be created.
 Only Instances from the same Availability Zone can be added to this security group.